suriyadeepan/suriyadeepan.github.io/_posts/2016-08-25-scrapy-guide.markdown

 Now you know how to extract anything from a page.
 Lets make it more interesting.
 You have seen how to extract links to other wiki articles.
 What if I want to jump to one these articles and extract the articles linked to it?
 What if I want to do it recursively?
 Let do just that.

-#### Get a list of 5000 articles, each containing its own title and the title of another article linked to it
+**Get a list of 5000 articles, each containing its own title and the title of another article linked to it**

 ![](/img/scrapy/wiki_rec.gif)

+These are steps involved.

+1. Gather all the article links from the Transhumanism page
+2. Iterate through the list of articles
+3. Grab the article links from the content of each article
+4. Do this recursively
+5. Stop when the list of items exceeds 5000
+6. Save to file

 {% gist 295ea86cf8f6d6556b1487ffed59939f %}

 ## Reference